[ Printer Friendly Version ] [ Report Abuse ]

 Tatting Cross was, and had always been, a neighborhood with a reputation.
 In its early days, which hardly a living soul could remember, it had been a spectacular retreat for the prim, uptight and successful members of society.
 As these residents began to age, however, the younger generation as a whole had been ill-suited to continue this reputation for success.
 Bad investment decisions and a liking for grandeur led the first few houses into states of neglect, and the resultant drop in the value of the neighboring homes had taken its toll over the intervening decades.
 Now the place had for itself a new designation: it was where the most eccentric and unreliable members of the community could be found.
 Plagued further with tales of hauntings, (The street, after all, ran beside a rather extravagant looking graveyard) Tatting Cross was a place that any self-respecting normal person avoided.

 The downpour began to lighten up very slightly, and as if this had been a cue, the pale, dark haired figure of a young woman appeared at the far end of the street.
 She took in her surroundings for less than several seconds before setting off down the street in the direction of the oldest and most destitute houses.
-She carried no umbrella, nor any other means of protecting herself against the weather, just one more indication that Ambrosia Black was just about the farthest thing possible from a normal person.
+She carried no umbrella, nor any other means of protecting herself against the weather; the only outwardly visible indication that Ambrosia Black was just about the farthest thing possible from a normal person.
 She grew gradually wetter as she made her progress down the street, turning her head repeatedly from side to side, examining the houses.
 Her pace quickened as the street she strode upon darkened, and upon reaching the second to last of the houses, without breaking stride, she turned sharply into the path of the familiar house.

 It was as proudly decrepit as any surrounding it, with ancient trees on either side of its path linking arms over the walkway and plunging it into an eerie darkness that teemed with the sounds of owls in the trees and small critters through the vegetation.
 A large gray cat streaked across the path in front of Ambrosia, who spared it a small smile before continuing toward the mansion.
 Upon reaching the door she stepped over the threshold as it swung open, seemingly of its own accord.
 Her green eyes narrowed as she took in the familiar room.
 It was exactly the way she remembered it, except for the green and silver balloons and serpent-shaped cake that now lay upon an ornate table in the center of the place.
 Smiling to herself, she drew close enough to see the green icing that spelled out the greeting: “Congratulations Ambrosia, new Hogwarts graduate.”